KLAA-FM

 KLAA-FM (103.5 MHz, "LA 103.5") is an American country music radio station broadcasting in the Alexandria metropolitan area.
-The station is licensed to Tioga, Louisiana, which is located northeast of Alexandria in Rapides Parish.
-It is branded as Louisiana's 10 In A Row Country with the slogan of "LA 103.5" and is owned by Globecomm Media.
+The station is licensed to Tioga, Louisiana, United States, which is located northeast of Alexandria in Rapides Parish.
+It is branded as Louisiana's 10 In A Row Country with the slogan of "LA 103.5" and is owned by Globecomm Media LLC.
 Its studios are located in Pineville and its transmitter is in Ball, Louisiana.

-In March 2025, it was announced that Stephens Media Group would be selling its four stations in the Alexandria area to Globecomm Media for $350,000; the sale was completed in June 2025.
+In March 2025, it was announced that Stephens Media Group would be selling its four stations in the Alexandria area to Globecomm Media LLC for $350,000; the sale was completed in June 2025.